nolste/ecommerce-project/README.md

 # eCommerce Website

 I created this project to practice Angular and Springboot development.
-The project leverages a Java Spring Boot back end to handle business logic, user authentication, and data processing, while the Angular front end ensures a smooth and responsive user experience.
 The site features a product catalog, shopping cart, and secure checkout process.
+End goal is a website where users can browse products, add them to cart, and then checkout.
+This project is still in development.

 Technologies Used
 -----------------